ostdotcom/ost-sdk-php/README.md

 OST APIs and server-side SDKs make it simple and easy for developers to integrate blockchain tokens into their apps.

-## Advantages

-Using the OST SDKs provides a number of advantages.
-* Simplicity: The SDKs reduce the complexity of integration by handling multiple authentication scenarios automatically, minimizing interactions required by users of your application.
-* Performance: Caching, key management, and nonce management ensure that users' overall experience is improved.
-* Security: Separating the server-side API interactions from the client ensures that a user's private keys are generated and stored securely on the user's device and not shared across the network.

 ## Requirements

 Integrating an OST SDK into your application can begin as soon as you create an account